-Applications for the 2013-14 Australian Prime Ministers Centre (APMC) Fellowships are now closed.
+Applications for the 2014-15 Australian Prime Ministers Centre (APMC) Fellowships are now open.

 Who can apply?

-Applicants should have scholarly credentials, preferably at postgraduate level, or a record of equivalent achievement in their field.
-Relevant fields include history, social sciences, politics, museum studies, librarianship, the performing arts, literature and art.
+- have scholarly credentials, preferably at postgraduate level, or a record of equivalent achievement in their field

-Fellows are required to acknowledge the support of the Museum of Australian Democracy in any publication resulting from the research and to prepare a brief report at the conclusion of the Fellowship.
+- are to acknowledge the support of the Museum of Australian Democracy at Old Parliament House in the public outcomes of the research supported by the APMC.

 Preparing your application